sgtratchet/Horiseon-Marketing/README.md

 # Code Refactor Starter Code
+Horiseon Marketing handles anything related to digital online marketing.
+From SEO to online reputation management;

+This webpage was made as a rework homework assignment and the following changes were made:

 In index.html
     -changed title in the head to show company name -added alt to all content images